 Our approach was based on the idea that care ecosystems cannot be designed but only developed (Sels & Van Hootegem, 2019).
 But design can play a fundamental role through the designing - meant as the iterative and continuous process applicable to wicked problems - of the elements that determine the context in which multiple actors co-produce care (Mohr & Desserts, 2019).
 In this sense designers with the engagement of the actors on different levels can create the conditions for co-exploration and understanding of the different needs, opportunities, aspirations or strengths that exist in the ecosystem.
 This is called "collaborative capacity" (Sels & Van Hootegem, 2019).
-Pilot studies are the perfect environment in which this collaborative capacity can be facilitated by design, as it will support the future emergence of co-creative activities in the ecosystem.
+Pilot studies are the perfect environment in which this in Social Prescribing.
+A Service Ecosystem Design perspective Linköping University Electronic Press collaborative capacity can be facilitated by design, as it will support the future emergence of co-creative activities in the ecosystem.